MrWhite9/CryptSky/README.md

 **Warning: This project is young and incomplete.
 It will encrypt and decrypt files.
 That's about it.
 No key generation, no sending the key back over a secure channel, no dropping new files or wallpapers or whatever.
 I'll get to that.
 Maybe.
-Open an issue if you so desire, pull requests welcome.**
+Open an issue if you desire so much, pull requests welcome.**

 ## Why?